Pursue Your Passions

 Student Organization Travel

 If your student organization is planning on traveling, ensure that you have completed the following requirements, so your trip goes smoothly: All University travel is currently suspended.

 - Submit the event and provide details of the travel request.
 Student Involvement will request additional information if necessary and either approve or deny the event.

 Resources for Student Organizations

 Student Organizations can find all forms, files, and information on Collegiate Link under Campus Links to support the operation of their organization.
 Sign up for the weekly newsletter where we send updates on policies and answers to frequently asked questions.

 Student Organization Registration is September 1st-September 30th for the Fall Semester.
 Spring registration opens the first week in January and closes the third Friday in January for any groups that were not able to register in the Fall.
 To complete registration, student organizations will need to do the following by the registration end date.

 - Register the Organization in Collegiate Link

-- For organizations that missed the trainings, have 2 Executive Board Members that participated in the training complete the Post-Assessment and Agreement Form
+- For organizations that missed the trainings, have 2 Executive Board Members that attended the training complete the Post-Assessment and Agreement Form

 Managing Collegiate Link

 Managing the Collegiate Link Account for your organization can be done by the primary contact or executive board members with specific permissions.
 Those individuals must be on the organization roster to access such privileges.
 Please use the links provided to assist you.